Now is the ultimate time to start a business in India.

 In this post, we identify 20 entrepreneurs that launched profitable businesses in India AND discuss the thought process behind coming up with their idea.

-Kartik Gurmule started KASA, which sells luxury shoes and accessories and is making $80,000 revenue/mo.
+Kartik Gurmule started KASA, which sells luxury shoes and is making $80,000 revenue/mo.

 I started KASA as my first company as a 16 years teenager in the summer before high school, although it was not my first business.
-Since I was 12 years old, I traded social media accounts (Instagrams/Youtube) and gaming accounts, where I grew accounts with my friend and sold them to clients.
-We were making over $10,000 per month profit at that age.
+Since I was 12 years old, I did small projects like making websites and running marketing for clients.

 When secondary school ended, I came to know about FlightClub, StockX, and Sneakerdon and got introduced to the sneaker culture around the world.
 With my connections made in the previous venture, I was able to get inside contacts in big sneaker brands who could supply me with the shoes skipping the waiting line.

 But, due to strict Indian customs and taxations, this business failed in the first month itself.
 I was able to import the shoes at my home but was unable to sell for a good profit because it charged high custom fees and high international courier charges as potential customers were in the USA.

 Start a disruptive naming & branding services business